sveltevietnam/sveltevietnam.dev/docs/DEVELOPMENT.md

 1. have a descriptive message that hints at what the commit is about, exceptionally helpful for other contributors and reviewers.
 2. encapsulate a complete change, i.e a single feature, bug fix, or refactor that can make sense on its own.
 3. ideally capture a working state of the application / site.
 If not, it should be marked as `[WIP]` in its commit message.
 4. span a limited scope and has minimal footprint.
-If a commit does too much or has changes to many files, it is an indicator that the changes may be broken down into smaller commits.
+If a commit does too much or contains changes to many files, it is an indicator that the changes may be broken down into smaller commits.

 Similarly, each pull request (PR) should work towards one issue or self-contained goal.
 If your PR contains a single commit, `merge rebase` (fast-forward).
 If there are multiple commits and you want to keep the merge history, prefer `merge commit` over `squash`, unless there are dirty commits in the branch.